pkncoder/DnDMonsterFightV3/dndmonsterfight/README.md

     - [ ] Or using the input like an enum
 - [ ] And basically the same for player / enemy parties (shoving them in a array like thing and using an index / enum like thing to choose which one to do magic with)
 - [x] Rename the Base class to Character (finally a good name)
+- [ ] Add viewing of weapons, armors, or classes when choosing them
+- [ ] Add viewing of characters when attacking

 ### Api Re-Writing